conan-io/conan-center-index/docs/adding_packages/dependencies.md

 * Libpng: `[>=1.6 <2]` expect if the recipe needs a newer lower version for specific reasons

 > **Note**: You might also see version ranges in some PR by CCI maintainers.
-> These are being done on a case-by-case basis, and are being rollwed out in phases to ensure
+> These are being done on a case-by-case basis, and are being rolled out in phases to ensure
-> that they do not cause problems to users
+> that they do not cause problems to users.
+Please do not open PRs that exclusively add version ranges to dependencies,
+> unless they are solving current conflicts, in which case we welcome them and they will be prioritized.

 > **Warning**: With Conan 1.x, [version ranges](https://docs.conan.io/1/versioning/version_ranges.html) adhere to a much more strict sematic version spec,